QuantiusBenignus/blurt/README.md

 (**For a leaner tool working across all desktop environments, check also [Blah Speech to Text](https://github.com/QuantiusBenignus/blahst).**)

 **Blurt**  is a simple Gnome shell extension based on the command line utility [NoteWhispers](https://github.com/quantiusbenignus/NoteWhispers), which itself, is built around the great [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 The current code in `main` is tested on and supports ver.
-48 (and likely 46 and 47) of the Gnome shell.
-For older versions, see the respective folders (releases) or go to the [GNOME extensions website](https://extensions.gnome.org/extension/6742/blurt/).
+49 and lower (and likely 50 since there are no relevant API changes) of the Gnome shell.
+For versions older than 46, see the respective folders (releases) or go to the [GNOME extensions website](https://extensions.gnome.org/extension/6742/blurt/).

 [<img src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true" height="100" align="right">](https://extensions.gnome.org/extension/6742/blurt/)
 **Features:**